Colin Baker: Doctor Who (1984–1986)

-Doctor Who appearances in other media
+Further appearances in Doctor Who media

-From 5 June to 19 August 1989, Baker agreed to appear as the Doctor once more, in the stage play Doctor Who – The Ultimate Adventure, taking over from original lead Jon Pertwee who had fallen ill.
+From 5 June to 19 August 1989, Baker appeared as the Doctor in the stage play Doctor Who – The Ultimate Adventure, taking over from original lead Jon Pertwee who had fallen ill.

 In 1992, Baker became the first Doctor to write a published Doctor Who story, The Deal, as part of Doctor Who Magazine's Brief Encounters series.
 He wrote a second Brief Encounter the following year.
 Both featured the Sixth Doctor and Mel.
 In 1994 Baker wrote a comic strip, The Age of Chaos featuring the Sixth Doctor and Frobisher, and in 2001 contributed a story entitled "The Wings of A Butterfly" to a charity short story anthology based on Doctor Who, "Missing Pieces".
 He also presented special Doctor Who videotape releases Cybermen – The Early Years in 1992 and The Colin Baker Years in 1994, with the latter a look back at his tenure on the series highlighted by clips and his memories.

-Baker has reprised the role on television only twice after his official run ended, in the 1993 Children in Need charity special Dimensions in Time alongside Pertwee, Tom Baker, Peter Davison and Sylvester McCoy, and in the 2022 special "The Power of the Doctor" alongside David Bradley, Davison, Paul McGann, McCoy and Jodie Whittaker.

-In 1997, Baker provided audio dialogue for the BBC video game Doctor Who: Destiny of the Doctors.
+Baker reprised the role on television in the 1993 Children in Need charity special Dimensions in Time alongside Pertwee, Tom Baker, Davison and McCoy.
+In 1997, he provided audio dialogue for the BBC video game Doctor Who: Destiny of the Doctors.